grz0zrg/tinycelfgraphics/README.md

 If the compression / shell script may feel like cheating one can still compile some programs (framebuffer, file) down to less than 256 bytes for file / fbdev output.

-There is still some room to remove some bytes if one don't care about clearing the terminal output or exiting properly. (~11 bytes saved)
+There is still some room to remove some bytes if one don't care about clearing the terminal output or exiting properly. (~11 bytes to most)

 There is also the `-march=` GCC option which can have varying result with ~2 bytes gain.

+When compressed changing some constants can sometimes lead to some gain (depend on content), for example switching some fields of the ELF header to 0 can lead to ~8 bytes gain, this may be no more ELF compliant though.

 `strace` is usefull on optimized binary to see any problems with the syscall

+There is also a framebuffer version with GCC output + custom ELF headers merged together to form a small binary.

 ## Graphics output